Next Generation NCLEX-RN® Test Plan

 Integrated Processes

-Fostering mutual respect and trust as well as fostering a compassionate and cooperative environment.
+Fostering mutual respect and trust, as well as fostering a compassionate and cooperative environment.

 Thinking critically, providing evidence-based solutions, and prioritizing concerns.